sussyOS/sussyOS/README.md

 # sussyOS

-Welcome to **sussyOS** — a fully custom, non-Linux-based operating system built from the ground up.
+Welcome to **sussyOS** — a fully custom operating system built from the ground up.
 Designed for uniqueness and performance, sussyOS is an experimental project aiming to redefine what an operating system can be when unconstrained by legacy codebases and traditional architectures.

 > 🚨 **NOTE**: sussyOS is under active development and is currently in a pre-alpha state.
 Major features, bootloader support, and package management are work-in-progress.